git-ced/redact-docs/docs/guides/whitelist.md

 ### Error

-> Throws an error if a string is not given.
+> Throws an error if required parameters in not met.

 ## Import